40+ ways to cut your spending and reduce your household budget

 As you can see, the three largest expenses in your household are likely to be

-• Accommodation and Utilities (your rent or mortgage payments but also the costs of electricity, gas, water, internet and mobile phone usage)
+• Accommodation and Utilities (your rent or mortgage payments, but also the costs of electricity, gas, water, internet and smartphone usage)

 • Groceries and Dining (including beverages and snacks), and